+- The Office of the Chief Executive

 - Care, Wellbeing and Learning

 - Communities and Environment

 - Corporate Resources

 - Corporate Services and Governance

-- Policy, Economic Growth and Transformation

 In the absence of the Chief Executive (e.g. annual leave or otherwise uncontactable), the most appropriate Strategic Director, or in their absence a Service Director to deal with the issue, should be contacted to provide advice and support.